rtfisher/snid_docker/README.md

 If you prefer to build and launch the container by hand, follow these steps:

-1. Allow Docker to Connect to XQuartz:
+1. Allow Docker to connect to X11 client via loopback:
    ```bash
    xhost + 127.0.0.1
    ```